 on-poke arm could, for example, use a made-up mark like

 %foobar for actions initiated locally.
-This is because marks come into play only at validation boundries, none of which are crossed when doing local agent-to-agent communications.
+This is because marks come into play only at validation boundaries, none of which are crossed when doing local agent-to-agent communications.

 In example agents so far, we haven't bothered to check where events such as pokes are actually coming from - our example agents would accept data from anywhere, including random foreign ships.
 We'll now have a look at how to handle such permission checks.